BryceKearney/sysadmin-notes/Documentation/Obsidian and Github/Set up Obsidian to sync to Github.md

    - Open Obsidian and create a new vault (e.g., `MyVault`) or use an existing one.
    - Note the vault’s folder location (e.g., `/path/to/MyVault`).
 2. **Initialize a Git Repository in the Vault**:
-   - Open a terminal (or Git Bash on Windows) and navigate to your vault’s folder:
+   - Open a terminal (recommended to use Git Bash on Windows) and navigate to your vault’s folder:
      ```bash
      cd /path/to/MyVault
      ```